sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 end
 ```

-... how could we make a `Warewolf` class and `Zombie` classes while being DRY and not duplicating the method `lets_get_dangerous` in each?
+... how could we make a `Werewolf` class and `Zombie` classes while being DRY and not duplicating the method `lets_get_dangerous` in each?

 **Challenge:** Create a `Zombie` class that inherits from the base `Monster` class.
 Set it up so that all zombies (instances) start with a habitat of `"graveyard"`.